Big Nate: Strikes Again: Plot

 When Nate arrives at school, Randy chases him to get revenge on Nate's locker trick the other day, resulting in Nate getting to go to the library to do research on his product, and Randy getting in trouble with the principal for running in the school.
 After writing some Ben Franklin comics, Nate goes to Art class, where he makes a good luck charm for his team, reminding him that he forgot to submit the team name.
 Nate gets to Coach Calhoun's office as quickly as he can, where he learns that Gina had submitted a team name already, the "Kuddle Kittens".

 At lunch, Nate plans to get revenge on Gina by dumping egg salad on her, but he accidentally dumps it on Jenny instead.
 After the incident, Nate learns that his team will be playing Artur's team, the "Killer Bees" after school.
 The Kuddle Kittens prove themselves to be the superior team but still struggle due to Gina constantly committing errors to the point of ruining Nate's final swing, costing them the game.
-Nate also tried to tell his coach about Gina's interference with him, but the coach says that interference could not be called on a teammate, making his team's loss official.

 Two days later, Nate is still trying to recover from the loss when Gina come over to work on the project.
-After she rejects Nate's comics, they get into an argument which leads to them making a deal: Nate will let Gina write the report so she can ensure her A+ grade average is sustained, and Gina will come up with excuses to get out of playing fleece ball, so Nate's team can stand a better chance at winning the Spoffy.
-They shake hands to seal their deal which Nate's dad sees, further convincing him of their fictional "relationship".
+After she rejects Nate's comics, they get into an argument which leads to them making a deal: Nate will let Gina write the report so she can ensure her A^{+} grade average is sustained, and Gina will come up with excuses to get out of playing fleece ball, so Nate's team can stand a better chance at winning the Spoffy.

-The day before the project is due and the final fleece ball game is held, Nate begins to sell copies of "Poor Nate's Almanack", inspired by Ben Franklin's Poor Richard's Almanack.
-The top story is the big project being due tomorrow, and the current fleece ball standings, which show that the Kuddle Kittens and the Raptors (led by Randy) are tied with wins and losses and will compete in the final match, also tomorrow.
-However, Principal Nichols tells Nate that he can't sell his Almanack during school hours and must take down his stand.
+The day before the project is due and the final fleece ball game is held, Nate begins to sell copies of "Poor Nate's Almanack", inspired by Ben Franklin's Poor Richard's Almanack, until Principal Nichols tells Nate that he can't sell his Almanack during school hours and must take down his stand.
 As Nate and Teddy move the table, Randy comes running up with a notebook he stole from Chad, and accidentally runs into the table, giving himself a bloody nose.
 Randy immediately tries to accuse Nate for his injury, but Ms. Clarke saw what really happened and gives Randy detention, who mutters to Nate that payback time will come tomorrow.